sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_sigma_api_with_postman/sigma_api_with_postman.md

 Duration: 5

 We created a Postman account, created API token secrets in Sigma, imported the Sigma API to a new Postman API, configured authorization and tested GET and POST methods.

+Sigma also provides sample code for many common API use cases (called "Recipes").
+You can read more about using [Sigma Recipes here.](https://quickstarts.sigmacomputing.com/guide/administration_api_code_samples/index.html?index=..%2F..index#0)

 <!-- THE FOLLOWING ADDITIONAL RESOURCES IS REQUIRED AS IS FOR ALL QUICKSTARTS -->
 **Additional Resource Links**